RAGBRAI: Overnight stops

 The ride has passed through all 99 of Iowa's counties in its history.
-Fourteen communities have served as the starting point, while 12 have hosted the finish and 108 other communities have been overnight hosts during the week of the ride.
+Fourteen different communities have served as the starting point, while 12 have hosted the finish.
+108 other communities have been overnight hosts during the week of the ride.

 An event known as the RAGBRAI Route Announcement Party is held the last part of January to release the names of the overnight towns.
-The route is fleshed out in the following weeks and is announced in the Register and on the RAGBRAI website in early March.
-Even after that, changes to the route have sometimes been made.
+The route is fleshed out in the following weeks and is announced in the Des Moines Register and on the RAGBRAI website in early March.